uktrade/icms/README.md

 Go to http://localhost:8080, login with the superuser account you created earlier.

 Above script will start a PostgreSQL database and ICMS app in debug mode.
-In order to run with no debug and Gunicorn server for a production-like environment
-use: `make run`

 Make sure to rebuild the Docker images if new dependencies are added to the requirements files: `make build`.

+## Testing

+To run the unit tests:

+`./run-tests.sh`

+To run tests for a single file in a non-distributed manner (faster):

+`./run-tests.sh --dist=no web/tests/foo/bar.by`

+To run tests with a fresh test database:

+`./run-tests.sh --create-db`

 ## Code style